ygda-org/programming-guide/sections/extensions/scene-management/section-2.md

 ![creating new area2d](./images/section-2/new_area_2d.png)

 2) Attach a new script to this `Area2D`.
-Move this new scene and script to their appropriate folders.
+Save this new scene and script to their appropriate folders.

 ![attaching script and putting it in it's folder](./images/section-2/attaching_script_to_area2d.png)